Basca4ril/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty - Creates an empty file name hello
-5-execute - Add execute permission to file owner 6-multiple_permissions - Adds execute permission to user and group, and read permission to ordinary users
+5-execute - Add execute permission to file owner 6-multiple_permissions - Adds execute permission to user and group, and read permission to ordinary users 7-everybody - adds execution permission to the owner, the group owner and the other users, to the file hello